 As a public company, we are incurring significant legal, accounting and other expenses that we did not incur as a private company.
-For example, we are subject to the reporting requirements of the Exchange Act, the accounting and internal controls provisions of the Foreign Corrupt Practices Act of 1977, as amended, and will be required to comply with the applicable requirements of the Sarbanes-Oxley Act, and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), as well as rules and regulations subsequently implemented by the SEC and Nasdaq, including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
-Our management and other personnel will need to devote a substantial amount of time and resources to complying with these requirements.
+For example, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the accounting and internal controls provisions of the Foreign Corrupt Practices Act of 1977, as amended, the applicable requirements of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), as well as other rules and regulations implemented by the SEC and Nasdaq, including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
+Our management and other personnel must devote a substantial amount of time and resources to complying with these requirements.
 Moreover, these rules and regulations are increasing our legal and financial compliance costs and will make some activities more time-consuming and costly.
-In particular, we expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, which will increase when we are no longer an "emerging growth company," as defined by the JOBS Act.
+In particular, we expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, which will increase when we are no longer an "emerging growth company," as defined by the JOBS Act if we are also at that time not a "non-accelerated filer" under appliable SEC rules.
 These new obligations will require substantial attention from our management team and could divert their attention away from the day-to-day management of our business.
-We will need to hire additional accounting and financial costs we may incur as a result of being a public company or the timing of such costs.
-These rules and regulations could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors and board committees or as executive officers, and more expensive for us to obtain director and officer liability insurance.
+We will need to hire additional accounting and financial accounting knowledge and maintain an internal audit function.
+We cannot predict or estimate the amount of additional costs we may incur as a result of being a public company or the timing of such costs.
+These rules and regulations could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors and board committees or as executive officers, and